nimblegeek/nimblegeek/README.md

-### TheNimblegeek
+## TheNimblegeek

 <div align="">
   <img src="https://media.giphy.com/media/R03zWv5p1oNSQd91EP/giphy.gif" width="250" height="200"/>
 </div> <br>

-I'm just a guy who wants to learn more about how to build cool projects, be productive, and ultimately craft awesome software.
+Hey, I'm Jonas and I'm a guy who loves to learn how to build cool projects, be productive, and ultimately craft awesome software.

-### My current focus is
+### Day job and writings
  <div align="">
 🚀  Working as a platform engineer at <a href="https://www.nordea.com/en">Nordea bank in Sweden</a> <br>
     ✍️ Writing articles at <a href="https://www.nimblegeek.com/">Nimblegeek.com</a> <br>
   </div>

-### Fun facts
+### Family and hobbies
   - Exploring the world with my family of 3 kids and wife 👧🏼 👦🏻 👧🏽 👩🏻
-  - Playing music, was taught the violin and the piano as a kid, today I am trying to learn the acoustic guitar 🎻 🎹 🎸
+  - Instrumentalist trained with the violin and the piano as a kid.
+Learning the guitar in my 40s 🎻 🎹 🎸
-  - Squatting, rolling, hanging, as well as growing as a Brazilian jiu-jitsu practitioner 🥋 🤸🏽‍♂️ 🐒
+  - Brazilian JiuJitsu hobbyist - earned my blue belt within a year as a father of 3 🥋

 <h3 align="">